Orwell: Keeping an Eye on You Review

 Osmotic Studios, the developers behind Orwell, took the concept of “less is more” and rolled with it.
 It’s a bold strategy, but it paid off.

 You are an Investigator, and your job is to protect the citizens of The Nation by invading the privacy of its citizens.
 Orwell toys with Big Brother, amplifying it to a disturbing, yet believable level.
 As an Investigator, you are thrown into the mix after a terrorist attack takes place within The Nation.
 From this point on, you must use the information at your disposal to find clues and to unlock new information, referred to as “data chunks.”
 To find information, you will be reading emails, investigating computers and reading text messages; You are Big Brother.

-The story is directly impacted by your choices and what information you choose to submit/withhold from the Government.
+The story is directly affected by your choices and what information you choose to give/withhold from the Government.
 These twists and turns make for an elaborate story with multiple ways to play.

 What makes Orwell so great is it’s simplicity.
 All you really need to do is point, click and drag.
 There is nothing complex about it.

 You can literally play this game how you want.
 Data chunks are highlighted for you so there is no need to read through lengthy documents.
 This is great for people who just want to casually play the game without getting too involved with the lore.
 However, for those of us who are lore junkies, there is nothing restricting you from reading full emails, text conversations and website articles.
 By doing this, Orwell opens itself up to casual and in-depth players alike.

 My biggest issue with the gameplay is the “conflicting data chunks” feature.
 Conflicting data chunks are when two pieces of data contradict each other, and only one of them can be uploaded.
 The conflicting data chunks act as the main source of Orwell’s “choice matters” system.
 However, in more than one instance, a pair of conflicting data chunks can both be valid pieces of information.